Hazegard/Goauld-doc/content/en/02-agent/01-tunnels.md

 If a transport fails, the agent automatically falls back to the next available method.

-The agent attempts to connect to the server using several transports:
+The agent can attempt to connect to the server using several transports:
 1. Direct SSH connection
 2. SSH over QUIC
 3. SSH over TLS